macCesar/imgconvert-cli/readme.md

 - The tool reads the specified source path, which can be a single image file or a directory.
 - It processes each image using the `sharp` library, applying compression, format conversion, and background color as specified.
-- The processed images are saved in a subdirectory named `compressed` within the source directory or the directory of the input file.
+- The processed images are saved in a subdirectory named `compressed` within the source directory or the directory of the input file, unless the `--replace` option is used, in which case the original files are replaced.

 ## Dependencies